davidmytton/home/content/sustainable-computing.md

 running networks have responsibility for achieving sustainability.

-Sustainability strategies in computing tend to focus on energy and the transition to renewables – the use stage.
+Sustainability strategies in computing tend to focus on energy and the transition to clean energy – the use stage.
 This is important, but not the only factor.

-Sustainable computing therefore involves not just renewable energy, but also minimising water stress, developing policies around the right to repair and recycling of materials through a circular economy, energy efficiency of hardware and software, promoting good governance of resources, transparency, and
+Sustainable computing therefore involves not just clean energy, but also minimising water stress, developing policies around the right to repair and recycling of materials through a circular economy, energy efficiency of hardware and software, promoting good governance of resources, transparency, and